Generated models¶

 The emitter renders each spec to module text, the pipeline injects the

-cross-namespace imports a module needs (for example annotation
+cross-namespace imports a module needs (for instance annotation

 embedding defs#anchor), and a ruff format then ruff check --fix